akeneo/pim-helpcenter/content/md/what-is/understand-data-quality.md

 :::

 ::: info
-Title formatting suggestion is available for English locales.
+Title formatting suggestions are available for English locales.
 :::

 ::: tips